Signal Handling

 running programs to trigger specific behavior.
 For example, SIGINT is sent to

-all processes in the terminal forground process group when CTRL-C is pressed.
+all processes in the terminal foreground process group when ctrl-c is pressed.

 just tries to exit when requested by a signal, but it also tries to avoid

-leaving behind running child proccesses, two goals which are somewhat in
+leaving behind running child processes, two goals which are somewhat in

 conflict.